 - Article as ad

-The beauty of affiliate sales is that you don’t even have to create a product to offer on your blog.
-You can simply sell other people’s products.
-However, if you offer low quality products or things that your readers will become dissatisfied with, you run the risk of losing those readers for ever and possibly damaging your reputation.
+The beauty of affiliate sales is that you don't even have to create a product to offer on your blog.
+As an affiliate, you can make money by simply selling other people's products.
+However, if you offer low-quality products or things that your readers will become dissatisfied with, you run the risk of losing those readers forever and possibly damaging your reputation.

 Tom Crawford, a long-time freelance blogger, has this to say about listing products on your site: